 Improving health equity remains a formidable challenge, as it extends well beyond the hospital and health system, deeply influencing community sectors and local and state governments where health policies are crafted.
 Recognizing the need for a multi-sectoral approach, the healthcare environment increasingly acknowledges that achieving health equity requires the active engagement and mobilization of the broader community to address social, economic, and environmental determinants of health.
 Inadequate public transportation not only limits access to healthcare but also impacts employment, access to affordable healthy food, and other critical drivers of health and wellness.
-In response, Penn Highlands Brookville will take the next step by aligning and integrating the voices and ideas gathered from the community through focus groups, surveys, and stakeholder interview feedback.
-Penn Highlands Brookville will develop the CHNA Implementation Strategy Plan by engaging and collaborating with community partners, reinforcing its commitment to improving health outcomes and achieving health equity.
+In response, Penn Highlands DuBois and Penn Highlands Clearfield will take the next step by aligning and integrating the voices and ideas gathered from the community through focus groups, surveys, and stakeholder interview feedback.
+Penn Highlands DuBois and Penn Highlands Clearfield will develop the CHNA Implementation Strategy Plan by engaging and collaborating with community partners, reinforcing their commitment to improving health outcomes and achieving health equity.